Rautāwhiri: Rotorua Girls' High School embraces history with new name - NZ Herald

 "It's really good because what we have now is a very seamless relationship between us and the mana whenua.
 At our pohiri for the Year 9s this week we had a huge number of kaumatua and kuia who came and I think from my perspective it now means our identity is quite secure and strong."

-The changes were announced to the school as a whole at assembly today and Davis said the announcement was well received by all.
+The changes were announced to the school as a whole at assembly today and, Davis said, were well received.

 "The feedback we've had from the community, in particular the old girls, is quite a resurgence of connection back into the houses they had when they were here.
 They're not new names, it's re-establishing the original names Ngāti Whakaue gifted to us."

-Rotorua Girls' head girl Helena Dou'ble is the student representative on the school's board of trustees so has been involved in the whole process.
+School head girl Helena Dou'ble is the student representative on the school's board of trustees so was involved in the process.

 "I'm all for it," she said.

-Deputy head girl Hope Waaka-Smith said when she first heard about the house name changes she was "a bit sad" because she had been in Makereti since she started there.
+Deputy head girl Hope Waaka-Smith said when she first heard about the house name changes she was "a bit sad" because she had been in Makereti since she started.

 However, she was pleased to see the school embracing its history, which she had whānau connections to.